cs-open-project/projectsfound/linux/cncf/README.md

 ### Serverless (2)

-#### Framework
+#### Installable Platform

 - **[KubeElasti](https://kubeelasti.dev)** — Auto scale-to-zero pods when idle and scale up pods when traffic arrives, without losing any requests.
 KubeElasti uses a smart proxy that queues incoming requests while scaling up targets, ensuring no request loss.
 It works with existing Kubernetes services and deployments without requiring code changes.

-#### Installable Platform

 - **[SlimFaaS](https://github.com/SlimPlanet/SlimFaas)** — The slimest and simplest Function As A Service

 ### Wasm (3)